JACoders/OpenJK/README.md

 # JACoders "OpenJK" project #

+**Caution!
+Do not create JK2 SP mods, they likely won't be supported.
+Wait for the official JK2 SP mod for Jedi Academy, then base your work off that.** (Or help create it, first.)

 ## Description ##

 The purpose of this project is to maintain and improve the Jedi Academy and Jedi Outcast games, developed by Raven Software.